Soil Types – Infiltration Properties

 Horton parameters

 We use the Horton infiltration equation for modeling infiltration in various parts of the Scalgo Live system, including the Flash Flood Map with infiltration and drainage and Core+ DynamicFlood.
 Each soil type in our topsoil map can have both a "High compaction" and "Low compaction" state.
 The compaction state of the topsoil in a given cell is determined based on the land cover, see further below.
+We have a set of horton parameters for each of the soil typologies we use.

 High compactionLow compactionPorosity